chisui/dakka/thesis/main.md

   behavior :: (ActorContext ctx, ImplementsAll (ctx a) (Capabillities a)) => Message a -> ctx a ()
 ```

-Where `ImplementsAll` is a typefamily of kind `Constraint` that checks that the concrete context class fullfills all constraints in the given list:
+Where `ImplementsAll` is a typefamily of kind `Constraint` that checks that the concrete context class fulfills all constraints in the given list:

 ```haskell
 type family ImplementsAll (a :: k) (c :: [k -> Constraint]) :: Constraint where